CycloneDX/cyclonedx.org/guides/sbom/external-references.md

 reference CycloneDX BOMs or any object within a BOM.
 BOM-Link transforms applicable external references into relationships that can be expressed in a BOM or across BOMs.

-External resources provide an extensible and data-rich method of forming relationships.
+External references provide an extensible and data-rich method of forming relationships.

 | **Reference Type**        | **Description**                                                                                                                                                                                                                                                                                                                                                      |